Project

 • Literature and desk research: Derivation of typical KTT systems and a specific KTT model for Saxony

-• Benchmarking: International case studies on best practices
+• Benchmarking: Four international case studies on transfer activities of regions to derive best practices

 Duration